 While the original version of the plugin only supported Google Analytics Events Tracking, the latest release supports Google Tag Manager as well.
 So even if you’re already using Google Tag Manager, you can still get the benefits of WP Google Analytics Events Pro by setting up a generic event tag in Tag Manager (instructions here)

 A couple of months ago, we added Google Analytics Event Tracking to all of the sites.
 So we can say that the data truly is helpful to optimizing and understanding your website.

 At that time, we implemented the Event Tracking through Pods custom post templates, which worked fine for my specific situation.
 Also, if you’re not familiar with PHP (or using something like the Pods Template), there’s no way you could:

 - Insert dynamic data into event categories and labels

-I know this review was a little light on an explanation of Google Events tracking.
+We know this review was a little light on an explanation of Google Events tracking.
 But if you’re not familiar, you really should learn more about it.
-And if you already are familiar, this plugin is the easiest way I’ve found to add Google Analytics Event Tracking to WordPress.
+And if you already are familiar, this plugin is the easiest way we’ve found to add Google Analytics Event Tracking to WordPress.

 So whether you’re looking to improve your own site or your clients’ sites, this is definitely an analytics plugin worth checking out.